Yiwei2417/world-models-1/README.md

 Yiwei Zhang (yz7303)

+## Reports

+The report is divided into each part and included in this repo.

 ## AWS Instacne

-The following command should be done in a AWS EC2 instance
+The following command should be done in a AWS EC2 instance.

 ## Docker
 Follow the instructions below to generate and attach to the container.